tsnellgrove/dark_castle3/doc/to_do.md

 - need to grab staute (?) on way up / down?
 - or else maybe mine cart / parachute??

-Under Water:
-- treasure at bottom of old well - but need a magical way to hold your breath?
-- old_well as water source in entrance_hall and also passage to... where?
-- can hold breath for 4 turns, locked grate is 2 moves down, get warning on half air and last turn
-	- TBD: create LiquidContainer class
-		- TBD: create new LiquidContainer class
-		- TBD: instantiate old_well in the main_hall which contains fresh water
-		- TBD: update drink() to allow / error for drinking from the old_well
-- lantern is water proof
-- should be like rope puzzle for Zork I... have everything you need in the remote room but can't get out without solving puzzle

 Zork Thief = Ferret:
 - dextrous, loves colorful objects, likes to fidtet / fiddle with things, clever
 - will steal an object from burt (or that burt has touched) each time it randomly runs into him (some items off limits?)